yankailab/OpenKAI/html/viewer/_SelectableOctGrid/README.md

 The **Grid cell picker** panel supports persistent red selections, Load, Clear, and Send.
 Load retrieves backend selections over the independent command socket and merges them without duplicate IDs, remapping volumes when root headers differ.
-Set the grid module's `fConfig` to persist selections across backend restarts.
+Send saves `vPorigin`, `vRootCellSize` and `vSelectedCells` directly into the grid module in its original launch JSON file.
+The file must be writable.
+Startup reads those saved values on the next launch.
+See the
-Saved selections use only the `_SelectableOctGrid` section.
-See the [picker behavior and JSON contract](../../../docs/3D/WebViewer3D.md#grid-cell-picker).
+[picker behavior and JSON contract](../../../docs/3D/WebViewer3D.md#grid-cell-picker).

 Geometry uses `/stream/points`, `/stream/lines` and `/stream/cells` on the same